 It is the student’s responsibility to:

-• Ensure that employers are provided with accurate and appropriate information regarding their qualifications and interests
+• Ensure that employers are provided with accurate and appropriate information regarding their qualifications and interests.

-• Not provide information to employers about other students or employers
+• Not provide information to employers about other students or employers.

 It is the employer’s responsibility to:

-• Provide accurate job posting information including salary, location and dates of employment
+• Provide accurate job posting information including salary, location and dates of employment.

-• Provide reasonable notice of candidates to be interviewed and of interview cancellations
+• Provide reasonable notice of candidates to be interviewed and of interview cancellations.

-• Not seek a candidate’s assessment of other candidates
+• Not seek a candidate’s assessment of other candidates.

-• Honour all job offers and not renege accepted offers or rescind offers of employment
+• Honour all job offers and not renege accepted offers or rescind offers of employment.

-It is the institution’s responsibility to:
+It is MSVU’s responsibility to:

-• Inform students, employers, and other interested parties of the policies and procedures
+• Inform students, employers, and other interested parties of the policies and procedures.

 New employers can create a Career Connects account by following these steps: